 The projector keeps things simple with no optical zoom and no lens shift, so placement is all about distance and angle.
 Still, focus is fully automatic, and it also supports automatic keystoning, which helps square the image if you're off-axis.
 Use our throw calculator if you want to calculate your throw distance.

 The Anker Capsule 3 Laser has a compact design that's easy to carry around.
 Its auto keystone correction and autofocus features make it a breeze to set up, so you can quickly jump into your favorite movie and spend less time adjusting settings every time you move it.
-It also has a built-in battery pack that Anker advertises to last about 2.5 hours, and it has built-in speakers.
-There's also a travel case available for this model, but it's sold separately.
+It also features a built-in battery pack, which Anker advertises as lasting approximately 2.5 hours, and includes built-in speakers.
+A travel case is also available for this model, but it's sold separately.

 The Nebula Capsule 3 Laser is pretty quiet.
-As with most projectors, you'll hear a soft whir from the fan in a silent room, more so if you're sitting close to the unit, but it's not too hard to camouflage with audio volume.
+As with most projectors, you'll hear a soft whir from the fan in a silent room, especially if you're sitting close to the unit, but it's not too difficult to camouflage with the audio volume.
+If you care about getting a quieter unit, consider the regular Anker Nebula Capsule 3 instead.

 You can use the USB-C port for charging or as a data port.
 If you're using it as a data port, connected to a laptop or mobile phone, you're limited to the built-in battery pack.

 The projector's input lag is disappointing.
-It does have a Game Mode, and it lowers the unit's input lag a lot, but it's still too slow for any competitive or multiplayer games.
+It does have a Game Mode, which significantly reduces the unit's input lag, but it's still too slow for competitive or multiplayer games.
 Still, it's suitable for slower single-player titles, especially if you're not latency-sensitive.

 The Nebula Capsule 3 Laser includes an HDMI eARC port, so you can send audio from its built-in apps to a soundbar or AVR.
 It can pass basic surround formats like Dolby Digital 5.1, Dolby Digital Plus up to 7.1, and LPCM 2.0 from its internal apps.
 Because the projector has only one HDMI input, eARC only works with its internal apps, so you can't route external sources through the projector.